 The main benefit here is obvious.
 Wireless terminals enable you to process payments on the go.
 So whether you’re operating a mobile business or you’d like to take payments from anywhere in your store, a wireless terminal will allow you to do so.

-Common examples of this type include:
+Common examples of mobile and wireless credit card machines include:

-You could also process payments through your point of sale system, which usually means that your POS hardware and software are bundled together.
+You could also process payments through your point-of-sale system, which usually means that your POS hardware and software are bundled together.

-Pros and cons of integrated POS
+Pros and Cons of Integrated POS

 The process of accepting card payments is relatively more efficient if your POS is integrated with your payment processor.
 This is because an integrated system means that payment information smoothly flows from your processor to your point of sale software, and you don’t need to manually key in the amounts.
 This, in turn, reduces human error and makes tasks like transaction reconciliation much easier.